Chameleover/Python-Projects/README.md

 for now the file is with empty functions.
 Test cases will be implemented later

 #### TODO:
-make class NewsPaper.
+- make class NewsPaper.
-create object for each website store news article in iterable data structure, and iterate over them to check for keywords if keyword found, add the article to a new dictionary. convert dictionary to html table, which could look good in email body send the output to given email error handling test cases add ignore case on keywords comparison
+- create object for each website
+- store news article in iterable data structure, and iterate over them to check for keywords
+- if keyword found, add the article to a new dictionary.
+- convert dictionary to html table, which could look good in email body
+- send the output to given email
+- error handling
+- test cases
+- add ignore case on keywords comparison

 #### What new skills will you need to acquire?
 What topics will you need to research?
--web scraping;
+- web scraping;
--getting article and links from parsed html; -converting dict to xlsx;
+- getting article and links from parsed html;
+- converting dict to xlsx;
--converting xlsx to html table;
+- converting xlsx to html table;
--embedding html body in email;
+- embedding html body in email;
--send am email;
+- send am email;

 #### In the world of software, most everything takes longer to implement than you expect.
 And so it’s not uncommon to accomplish less in a fixed amount of time than you hope.
 What might you consider to be a good outcome for your project?
 A better outcome?
 The best outcome?